How to overpay a personal loan + save money

 There are two ways we are saving money on our Tesco loan when making overpayments.

-Please note, these savings benefits apply to our loan as it was taken out after 11 June 2010.
-If you took a loan out before this date then you will need to check your terms as you may not be able to overpay your loan or get the below benefits.
+Please note that these savings benefits apply to our loan as it was taken out after 11 June 2010.
+If you took a loan out before this date, then you will need to check your terms, as you may not be able to overpay your loan or get the benefits below.

 1. Reducing our monthly payments

-Rather than reduce the term of our loan with every overpayment, we are reducing the monthly payment itself.
+Rather than reducing the term of our loan with every overpayment, we are reducing the monthly payment itself.

 It’s not huge, but it all makes a difference.
 Plus, it will continue to reduce the more overpayments we make.